India's Mirza pulls out of US Open with tendon injury

 "I just have some not so great news," the six-times Grand Slam doubles champion wrote on her Instagram story.

-"I hurt my forearm/elbow while playing in Canada 2 weeks ago and obviously didn't realize how bad it was until I got my scans yesterday and unfortunately I have in fact torn a little bit of my tendon.
+"I hurt my forearm/elbow while playing in Canada two weeks ago and obviously didn't realise how bad it was until I got my scans yesterday and unfortunately I have in fact torn a little bit of my tendon.